Manaswini264/Budget-Beam/README.md

 I built BudgetBeam to create a budgeting tool that’s clean, fast, and doesn’t force you to sign up for anything.
 It’s meant to be simple enough for everyday tracking but still helpful and visual.

 Future Improvements
-Recurring transactions Custom category colors Summary reports across multiple months Optional cloud syn
+Recurring transactions Custom category colors Summary reports across multiple months Optional cloud sync